Illinois Wesleyan University: Residential living and community

 All halls are co-ed, all residence hall rooms have cable television and wireless Internet, and the vast majority of rooms are two/three-person units.
 Dodds Hall offers eight-person suites and Harriet Fuller Rust House offers four-person and six-person suites as well as two eight-person two-story townhouse style suites.
 Traditional style living is offered in Magill Hall and Pfeiffer Hall.
 First-year students live in first-year halls: Gulick Hall, Munsell Hall, and Ferguson Hall.
 Illinois Wesleyan also offers two themed housing communities: Kemp Hall (the International House) and Blackstock Hall (the Arts House).
 Nearly one-third of the campus community is involved and/or resides in one of five fraternities or four sororities.
-Students are also able to live in the Gates (est. 2013), and the East Street Apartments (est. 2006) which are modern, apartment-style residences that students can sign as leases.
+Students may also live in the Gates (est. 2013), and the East Street Apartments (est. 2006), which are modern, apartment-style residences that students can sign as leases.